Logo

 • Appearance: The closing price is slightly higher than the opening price, giving the Doji a green or white body (depending on the charting software).

-• Implication: A green Doji may indicate that buyers held a slight edge during the session, even if the overall market sentiment was indecisive.
+• Implication: A green Doji candle may indicate that buyers held a slight edge during the session, even if the overall market sentiment was indecisive.

 • Context: